streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 ### Good for the world

 Streamlit offers increased resources for apps with good-for-the-world use cases.
 Generally, these apps are used by an educational institution or nonprofit organization, are part of an open-source project, or benefit the world in some way.
-If your app is **not** primarily used by a for-profit company you can [apply for increased resources](https://share.hsforms.com/1DzDGAjUmSPy_2nUzBj3rlQ3wudj).
+If your app is **not** primarily used by a for-profit company you can [apply for increased resources](https://info.snowflake.com/streamlit-resource-increase-request.html).

-If you are an educator or student looking to deploy additional private apps, please [apply to our education program](https://share.hsforms.com/1M_e2WDcSRFuKzA2iteoAIg3wudj) instead.

 ### Optimizing your app